Late Breaking Abstract Submission for the 2023 South African Palliative Care Conference

 Conclusions

 Briefly describe the data and main outcome/s of the study as well as its possible limitations.
-Emphasise the implications of the results and their significance for the treatment, care and/or support of children and their families affected by life-limiting or life-threatening illness.
+Emphasise the implications of the results and their significance for the treatment, care and/or support of patients and their families affected by life-limiting or life-threatening illness.

 -